MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

 ## Toybox Activities

 The following activities have been removed from the Toybox sample and are now being showcased in the [Mesh Pavilion sample](./pavilion.md).
+These contain many of the objects found in the Toybox package.

 1. Bean Bag Toss
 1. Fire Pit and Roasting Marshmallows